AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 **Math.floor:**
 - Math.floor is another method in the Math class, and it is used to round a floating-point number down to the nearest integer less than or equal to the original number (the "floor").
 Like Math.ceil, Math.floor also returns a double value.

+**Math.round**
+- Round is a another method in the Math class which returns the closest long to the argument.
+The result is rounded to an integer by adding 1/2, taking the floor of the result after adding 1/2, and casting the result to type long.
+If the argument is NaN, the result is 0.

 </p>
 </details>